 “They demonstrate the ability to formulate, plan and implement a sophisticated global strategy”

 Chambers UK 2020

-Daniel has been highly ranked in The Legal 500 UK Guide for his expertise in banking litigation, commercial litigation and professional negligence.
-The Guide describes him as “very smart, client focused and details-oriented” and a “highly rated litigator”.
-He receives praise for being “a strategic thinker” who “brings real energy to cases”.
+The Legal 500 UK Guide describes Daniel as “hugely talented“, “with a really creative eye for litigation strategy“, “an exceptionally committed, exceptionally hard working lawyer, with a careful and thorough approach to issues” and “a really effective litigator“.
+He has also been described as “very smart, client focused and details-oriented” and “excellent, with great attention to detail, wide experience and excellent client care’“.
+He has also been praised as “highly professional”, and “a strategic thinker” who “brings real energy to cases”.
+He is highly ranked across the Commercial Litigation, Banking Litigation and International Arbitration categories.
 He was recently described, by Commercial Dispute Resolution magazine, as “one of a new breed of independent and forceful commercial litigation partners”.

 Middle East and North Africa (MENA) Experience